 You can see the full JupyterHub REST API for details.
 This REST API Spec can be viewed in a more interactive style on swagger's petstore.
 Both resources contain the same information and differ only in its display.
 Note: The Swagger specification is being renamed the OpenAPI Initiative.

-4.3.8 Upgrading JupyterHub and its database
+4.3.8 The Hub's Database